-What is a demand-side platform (DSP)?
+What is a DSP?

 What is programmatic advertising?

 Programmatic advertising is the process of buying and selling ads with software and publishing those ads contextually based on complex algorithms.
-Most online advertising now is done programmatically through real-time bidding and direct deals.
+Most online advertising is done programmatically through real-time bidding and direct deals.

 How a DSP works

-In that case, your DSP will likely bid higher for the impression.
+In that case, your DSP will likely bid higher for her impression.
 Whether you win the bid will depend on how valuable this impression is to other businesses.
-Maybe she’s abandoned her cart on an ecommerce website.
+Maybe this same person abandoned her cart on an ecommerce website.
 If that’s the case, the ecommerce website may bid more to serve an ad that gets her to the checkout page.
 It all depends on the budget of the bidder and the value of the impression.

-Why use a demand-side platform?
+Why do you need a demand-side platform?